How Much Horsepower Does An F1 Car Have?

 The more powerful these engines are, the faster they spin.
 An engine’s torque and horsepower are directly influenced by its RPM.
 The high bore/stroke ratio of an F1 engine allows it to rev at such incredible velocities.
 Essentially, the vehicle has a larger bore and a shorter stroke.

-Also, take note of this: A Formula 1 engine is quick because it can rev at considerably higher speeds than most engines.
+Also, take note of this significant point: A Formula 1 engine is quick because it can rev at considerably higher times than most engines.
+This ability to rev at such high speeds is like a rechargeable battery, continually supplying the necessary power.

 What is the highest horsepower F1 car?